 Drought is a period of unusually constant dry weather that persists long enough to cause deficiencies in water supply-surface or underground.
 Droughts are slow-onset hazards, but over time, they can severely affect crops, municipal water supplies, recreational resources, and wildlife.
 If drought conditions extend over a number of years, the direct and indirect economic impacts can be significant.
 This can also make an area more susceptible to wildfire.
 Human actions and demands for water resources can accelerate drought-related impacts.

-Local Example: In 2005, Hanover Water Company, owned by the town and Dartmouth College, adopted a drought mitigation plan to determine levels of restriction and enforcement in case of a drought.
+Local Example: Following the drought conditions experienced in New Hampshire in the early 2000s, the Hanover Water Company, owned by the town and Dartmouth College, adopted a drought mitigation plan to determine levels of restriction and enforcement in case of a drought.